loalm/DailySquirrel/README.md

 Link: ipfs.io

-- **Add an ethereum smart contract which stores the rankings and hashes of each image as well as the votes that every person has made**
+- **Add an ethereum smart contract which stores the rankings and hashes of each image and possibly the votes that every person has made**

 (Each person could be identified with their name or username).